-Yohannan tells a story that sheds more light on this historic incident from the Western church’s perspective.
+How did this happen?
 Shortly before Tse-tung’s takeover, a Chinese Communist official was having a conversation with missionary John Meadows.
 The official declared that in the 100 years they had been there, the Christians had not won China over to the Christian cause as a nation.
 The Communists on the other hand, had done in 10 years what the Christians could not do in 100.
-He then pointed out the ineffectiveness of the countless schools and orphanages the Christians had created verses the power of the printed message of Communism that quickly spread throughout the country and influenced people’s minds.
+He then pointed out the ineffectiveness of the countless schools and orphanages the Christians had created versus the power of the printed message of Communism that quickly spread throughout the country and influenced people’s minds.
 Years later when analyzing the situation, one Christian leader agreed saying, “If the Church had spent as much time on preaching the Gospel as it did on hospitals, orphanages, schools and rest homes—needful though they were—the Bamboo Curtain would never have existed.”

 These two accounts of the same situation show that between a lukewarm gospel with over-reliance on compassion for the needy versus a organic, on-fire indigenous gospel with very little support from the outside, the latter was much more effective in reaching lost souls with the gospel.
 While a bit of a generalization, it’s fair to say that much of the early evangelism of China probably leaned too far towards spreading Christian good will and Western ideals than spreading the gospel of freedom from sin and dedicated discipleship.
 This is not the only example of such occurrences.